eildgc/houseki-e/README.md

 Playing instructions:

 Move around until you see some enemies spawning!
 Then shot them!
 Don't let them defeat you.
-When player dies, after 2 second a Game Over screen appears and the game can be restarted from there.
+When player dies, after 2 seconds a Game Over screen appears and the game can be restarted from there.